mtharrison/manray/README.md

 ![manray](http://mattharrison.s3.amazonaws.com/manray/logo.png)
 #Manray
-###Fabric.js rendering as a service.
+###Streaming image renderer for fabric.js canvas JSON data

-A simple webservice written in Node.js.
-Post your canvas JSON from fabric to Manray and get back a URL to a rendered image.
+Takes your canvas JSON from fabric and returns a stream of image data from phantomjs

 ###Why?